-Setting up automatic payments can help take the hard work of saving out of your hands.
-Look for a savings account with a feature like Chase Autosave that lets you set up daily, weekly or monthly deposits from your Chase checking account to your Chase savings account.
-Chase Autosave also lets you save for specific goals and track your progress against them, so once you’ve built up your safety net, you can start saving for your next goal, like a vacation or college fund.
+Setting up automatic transfers can help take the hard work of saving out of your hands.
+Look for a savings account with a feature that lets you set up daily, weekly or monthly deposits from your checking account to your savings account.
+Some banks provide options for automatic transfers that let you set specific goals and track your progress against them.
+Once you’ve built up your safety net, you can start saving for your next goal, like a vacation or college fund.

 Where should you keep your money?

 The point of an emergency fund is that it should be easy to access.
-That means long-term accounts such as CDs aren’t a good fit.
+That means long-term accounts such as CDs may not be a good fit.
 An FDIC-insured savings account is a great place to keep emergency funds but be sure to do your research and pick an account that suits your needs.